 Note 13 An overall band score of 6.5 in IELTS (Academic) was set as the university-wide English language minimum graduation requirement while an overall band score of 7.0 in IELTS (Academic) was set as the requirement for English and Translation Majors and an overall band score of 6.0 in IELTS (Academic) was exceptionally approved for the Chinese Major and the Interdisciplinary Major in Chinese Literature, History and Philosophy.
-Students may meet the requirement anytime before graduation but it is strongly recommended that students take IELTS after completion of the four English Language Enhancement (ELE) courses.
-Students whose IELTS score is below the required threshold shall retake IELTS.
+Students may meet the requirement by attaining a required score in IELTS or an equivalent qualification anytime before graduation but it is strongly recommended that students take IELTS after completion of the English Language Enhancement (ELE) courses.
+Students whose IELTS score is below the required threshold may retake IELTS.
 There is no limit on the number of retakes.
 More details of the graduation requirement are stipulated in the Registry webpage on English Language Requirements.